Paleo Turkey Meatballs

 How long do you cook turkey meatballs?

-Can you freeze and reheat the meatballs?
+Can you freeze and reheat turkey meatballs?

 ___________